SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 Pinkie turned to Rainbow.
 "We are going to start with making pancakes from pancake mix, this will help you learn the basics."

-Rainbow said, "Okay."
+"Okay."

-Pinkie continued, "After we are good with these, we will move onto homemade pancakes."
+"After we are good with these, we will move onto homemade pancakes."

-Rainbow said, "Okay, I'm excited to learn."
+"Okay, I'm excited to learn."

-Pinkie finished, "I'm going to make pancakes right beside you, so you can watch and ask questions."
+"I'm going to make pancakes right beside you, so you can watch and ask questions."

-"Sounds good," Rainbow said.
+"Sounds good."

 Pinkie got out a stick of butter from the fridge and two butter knives from a drawer.